Giving form to lived Experience: A Creative Practice of Inner Listening

 Moving between modalities invites a kind of dialogue between the senses; when words fall short, movement might speak, and when the body cannot find expression, colour or sound may carry the story forward.

-Working intermodally, that is flowing between different art forms, supports a deepening of awareness and helps bypass habitual patterns of thinking.
+Working intermodally, that is, flowing between different art forms: supports a deepening of awareness and helps bypass habitual patterns of thinking.

 It awakens the imagination as a source of knowing, allowing something new, unexpected, and deeply personal to emerge.

-Intermodal Expressive Arts reminds us that creativity is not reserved for the artist, but is a birthright of being human: a natural way to connect with our vitality, our truth, and the world around us.
+Intermodal Expressive Arts THerapy practice reminds us that creativity is not reserved for the artist, but is a birthright of being human: a natural way to connect with our vitality, our truth, and the world around us.

 -